iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 #### Multiplicative non-convexity

-Let's briefly put ReLU aside and consider the simpler problem of minimizing
+Let's briefly put ReLU aside and consider a network with linear activation.
+The problem corresponding to a single linear neuron and a single data sample is

 <p>
 \begin{equation}\label{eq:ncvx1}